tgihf/cyber-reference-notes/windows/active-directory/concepts/dacls-aces.md

 # Active Directory Discretionary Access Control Lists (DACLs) & Access Control Entries

-> Windows and Active Directory allow the owners of [[objects]] to define what other [[objects]] can access them and in what ways.
-There are several permissions that are of significant interest to adversaries as they allow a great deal of control over [[objects]].
+> An access control list (ACL) is an ordered list of access control entries (ACEs) that define the protections that apply to an object and its properties.
+Each ACE specifies a **security principal** and a **set of access rights** that are allowed, denied, or audited for that security principal.
+There are several access rights that allow a great deal of control over [[objects]].
+An object's ACLs are set by its owner.

 ---